-A cartilage piercing infection is never far in the horizon because it is an inherent risk with open wounds.
-It also tend to heal much slower than and more painful earlobe piercings, so you have to be ready for the eventuality of giving a lot more attention to your cartilage piercings.
+A cartilage piercing infection is never far on the horizon because it is an inherent risk with open wounds.
+It also tends to heal much slower than and more painful earlobe piercings, so you have to be ready for the eventuality of giving a lot more attention to your cartilage piercings.

 Cartilage Piercing Healing Time

 It has a longer healing time than ordinary earlobe piercings.
 The puncture goes through cartilage and not just skin.

 It is also far more likely to get irritated than earlobe piercings.
 When you get a cartilage piercing for the first time, you will likely notice a bump forming where the hollow needle went in.

 Swelling, pain, and redness are also common for cartilage piercings, and these may persist longer than what you will typically experience with earlobe piercings.
 Note that the ears are mostly made of cartilage, and only the lower earlobe or the soft flap underneath is comprised of skin.